conanwu777/hashgraph/README.md

 Simple implementation of the consensus algorithm Hashgraph with clear visualizer

 ## Compiling and running
-Run `make`.
+- Run `make`.
 An executable will compile.
 Currently only tested on OS X.

-Run with `./hashgraph`.
+- Run with `./hashgraph`.

-Switch to view current graphs of different members using `keys "1-6"` (icon in uper-left corner inicates the current view graph owner)
+- Switch to view current graphs of different members using `keys "1-6"` (icon in uper-left corner inicates the current view graph owner)
+- Press `"L" key` to turn the file loggingon/off (default being to log all consused nodes in separate file for each player, logged info include the two md5 hash keys, creation timestamp and consensus timespemp, and possible payload)
+- Press `"F" key` to turn on forks, in this mode some members will occationally create false nodes, those nodes would not be approved
+- Press `Space key` to pause/resume gossiping

 ![alt text](https://github.com/conanwu777/hashgraph/blob/master/1.png)